WandaVision season 2: what we know after the finale

 If Marvel did decide to revisit WandaVision, we can see that the sitcom format would be abandoned – the show would have to be about something completely different.

-That said, in terms of another set of episodes about Wanda and Vision, there is one unresolved thread in the series that a WandaVision season 2 could pull on – what happened to the White Vision at the end of this season?
+That said, in terms of another set of episodes about Wanda and Vision, there are a couple of unresolved threads in the series that a WandaVision season 2 could pull on – what happened to the White Vision at the end of this season?
 We saw the revived, once-dangerous Vision body obtain the original Vision's memories and fly away.

 Surely, an encounter between this real-world Vision and Wanda Maximoff down the line is something we can expect in the MCU's future?
 When or where that will happen, however, remains a mystery for the time being.